AdrianFischerBCN/OutlookEmailMenu/README.md

 It has the same logic as Case 1, but the function to be used is SuggestFolders:
 Call SuggestFolders(Array("PST_FolderName","Subfolder1", "Subfolder2"))
 Call SuggestFolders(Array("PST_FolderName","Subfolder1", "Subfolder2"),"AdrianFischer")

+### Special comment for Inbox
+There are two ways to assign the Inbox.
+Besides the mentioned method of using the optional Inbox parameter.
+Alternatively, it is also possible to directly use the path and inputing the email as first Folder.
+For example:
+Call MoveToFolder(Array("adrian.fischer@dummycompany.com","Inbox","Subfolder1"))

+is equivalent to

+Call MoveToFolder(Array("Subfolder1"),"AdrianFischer")

 ## 3. Add button to Outlook